sanctum-black/guided-projects/data-science/exploratory-data-analysis/exploratory-data-analysis-2.md

 print(score_GNB)
 ```

-If we take a look at our results, we can see that it predicted with a **71.5%** accuracy.
+If we take a look at our results, we can see that it predicted with a **60.5%** accuracy.
 This is the lowest score we've gotten so far:

+##### **Output**

+FIGURE10

+##### **Output**

+TABLE09

 ##### Output
 ```
-0.715
+0.605
 ```

 ### 12. Bernoulli Naïve Bayes
-Bernoulli Naïve Bayes (*BNB*) is similar to Gaussian Naïve Bayes, in that it also uses Bayes' Theorem as foundation.
+**Bernoulli Naïve Bayes** (*BNB*) is similar to Gaussian Naïve Bayes, in that it also uses Bayes' Theorem as foundation.
 The difference is that Bernoulli Naïve Bayes approximates class-conditional distributions as a Bernoulli distribution.
 This fact makes this variation more appropriate for discrete random variables instead of continuous ones.

 #### 12.1 Mathematical intuition overview
 Since we already went over the Bayes' Theorem, we can start by defining the Bernoulli distribution function: